LawSmith408/WhiskerAnalyses/README.md

   <a href="https://doi.org/10.17617/3.ROQPWZ">Edmond data repository</a>.
 </p>

-## General information
+## General Information

-The files in this directory demonstrate how to analyze functionally graded whiskers in various loading scenarios using the nonlinear finite element platforms Abaqus using a streamlined workflow with minimal manual intervention.
-Running one of the scripts in this folder will trigger a series of automated processes that allow users to reproduce the results presented in this paper, or to analyze similar problems on their own.
-For academic work, the free but node-limited Abaqus Learning Edition is a viable replacement for a full Abaqus license, provided that mesh sizes are kept small.
-A full description of these processes is included in Supplemental Information.

-Simulation setup (meshing, material property assignment, boundary condition application, etc.) is performed programmatically in MATLAB.
-Simulations are executed automatically at the command line using MATLAB functions, and upon completion results are retrieved and processed.
-Finally, figures are generated from the processed data and prepared for export using MATLAB.
+This repository demonstrates a streamlined workflow for analyzing **functionally graded whiskers** under various loading scenarios using the nonlinear finite element platform **Abaqus**, with minimal manual intervention.

+Running any script in this directory initiates a fully automated pipeline that:
+- Sets up simulations programmatically in **MATLAB** (including meshing, material properties, and boundary conditions),
+- Executes simulations via command-line calls to Abaqus,
+- Processes simulation output, and
+- Generates publication-ready figures from the results.

+These tools reproduce results from the associated paper or enable analysis of related problems.
+For academic use, the **Abaqus Learning Edition** (free, node-limited) is a suitable alternative to the full commercial license, as long as mesh sizes remain small.
+Full implementation details are provided in the **Supplemental Information**.

+---

 ## Features

-1. Modal mesh convergence study for functional gradient beams
+1. Modal mesh convergence studies for functionally graded beams
-2. Construction of finite element methods for beams inspired by whisker geometry, porosity, and stiffness
+2. Construction of finite element models based on whisker geometry, porosity, and stiffness
-3. Static FE simulation for controlled tip displacement
+3. Static finite element simulation with controlled tip displacement
-4. Static FE simulation for controlled tip force
+4. Static finite element simulation with controlled tip force
-5. Dynamic FE simulation for natural frequency
+5. Dynamic finite element simulation to determine natural frequencies
-6. Dynamic FE simulation for frequency after the beam is plucked.
+6. Dynamic response simulation of whiskers following a pluck
-7. Data visualizations of all of the above.
+7. Automated data visualization for all simulation outputs

 ## Required Dependencies for getting started.